Frequently Asked QuestionsAnswers to FAQs concerning portable buildings.

 Do you charge for delivery?

-All of our prices include normal. local delivery and setup.
-We consider all of St Tamany, Washington, and Tangipahoa parishes as local.
+All of our prices include normal, local delivery and setup.
+We consider all of St Tammany, Washington, and Tangipahoa parishes as local.
 Most deliveries take about an hour on-site.
-Difficult, long-distance, and time consuming deliveries may cost extra, as will removing fences, concrete blocks, and anchors.
+Difficult, long-distance, and time-consuming deliveries may cost extra, as will removing fences, concrete blocks, and anchors.

 Is there a warranty?

-All portable buildings, gazebos, and greenhouses are warrantied for 5 years by Johnson Portable Buildings.
+All portable buildings, carports, and greenhouses are warrantied for 5 years by Johnson Portable Buildings.

-Lark, Graceland, Kauffman Gazebos, Carolina Carports also carry a manufacturers warranty.
-Also much of the materials used, such as siding, roofing, and treated lumber carry a manufacturer’s warranty as well.
+Lark, Graceland, and Star Metal Buildings, also carry a manufacturer’s warranty.
+Also, much of the materials used, such as siding, roofing, and treated lumber carry a manufacturer’s warranty as well.